bosonnetwork/Boson.Docs/getting-started/boson-services/active-proxy.md

 <figure><img src="../../.gitbook/assets/gateway-service.png" alt=""><figcaption><p>An Imagined Gateway Service Leveraging on Active Proxy Feature</p></figcaption></figure>

-## The Fulfillment of Active Proxy Service
+## Walk Through Active Proxy Service

 A complete fulfillment of Active Proxy services consists of client and server components.
 Boson super nodes continue to provide the service by announcing these services over the network.
 On the other hand, a regular photon node hosts the client component, facilitating seamless interaction with one of the services.